QuickBooks Error PS038: paychecks stuck in “Online to Send.”

 Verify payroll subscription is active

 Do this first.
 Go to Employees → My Payroll Service → Account/Billing Information.
 If the subscription shows inactive, expired, or has billing issues, PS038 is likely a subscription problem masquerading as stuck paychecks.
-Resolve subscription issues with Intuit directly before any paycheck-level work — no amount of paycheck-resend will fix PS038 until subscription is verified active.
+Resolve subscription issues with Intuit directly before any paycheck-level work — no amount of paycheck-resend will fix PS038 until the subscription is verified active.

 Update QuickBooks to the latest release